 - Add baked beans, chickpeas, lentils and split peas to your meals.

-- Use ‘heavy’ breads, such as seed loaf, dark rye bread and health bread– they have up to 4 times the amount of fibre per serving than in white and brown bread.
+- Choose ‘heavy’ breads, such as seed loaf, dark rye bread and health bread.
+They have up to 4 times the amount of fibre than white and brown bread.

 - Use wholegrains wherever possible, such as barley, brown or wild rice, crushed wheat, bulgur wheat and corn kernels.